scala/docs.scala-lang/_tour/basics.md

 println(x * x) // 9
 ```

-As with values, you can explicitly state the type if you want:
+As with values, the type of a variable can be omitted and [inferred](https://docs.scala-lang.org/tour/type-inference.html), or it can be explicitly stated:

 ```tut
 var x: Int = 1 + 1